eduardolucioac/okd_bare_metal/README.md

 - [About](#about)

 # IMPORTANT things to know before getting started and some facts about OpenShift (OKD) 4.X

+**NOTE:** The narratives described here - while entirely true - may not reflect the current state of OpenShift (OKD).
+We hope that this is no longer the reality.
+Okay, Red Hat (IBM)? 😉

 This guide is directed to a User-Provisioned Infrastructure (UPI) built on top of KVM, but about KVM we will only cover the most crucial points or those that generate more doubts in the process.
 However, with some adaptations we can use this guide with any hypervisor or even physical machines (real "bare-metal").
 While we can't talk about "bare-metal" for a UPI built on a hypervisor, we'll agree to use this terminology just for the sake of convenience.